sohooo/nvim/README.md

-> a __modern__ and __highly opinionated__ lua config for neovim 0.7+
+> my __highly opinionated__ neovim 0.7+ lua config

 ## Features

-- nvim 0.7+ lua-based config
+- modern nvim 0.7+ lua-based config with telescope and lsp
-- complete package with useful plugins, bindings and colorschemes
+- complete package with useful plugins, autocommands, bindings and colorschemes
-- fully portable; place this repo anywhere you want
+- fully portable; place this repo anywhere you want (see below)
-- modern telescope and lsp setup
-- nicely structured and fine-tuned `init.loa` config for easy extension/modification
+- nicely structured and fine-tuned `init.loa` config
 - enhanced markdown editing with folding, fenced code hightighting and TOC
-- trailing whitespace on save are automatically removed
 - regex commands (like search/replace) with live preview
 - smart text objects: select text, then use `.` to enlage selection
 - manage git repo with [neogit](https://github.com/TimUntersberger/neogit)
 - collab editing with [instant](https://github.com/jbyuki/instant.nvim)
 - [which-key](https://github.com/folke/which-key.nvim): displays a popup with possible keybindings of the command you started typing

-If you need something established and well maintained, backed by a large community to answer your questions, I recommend checking out:
+__Note:__ if you need something established and well maintained, backed by a large community to answer your questions, I highly recommend checking out:
 - [AstroVim](https://astronvim.github.io)
 - [Nvchad](https://nvchad.github.io)